tbor111/teresaborcuch.github.io/_posts/capstone/2017-02-10-Sentiment-Analysis.md

 ## ArticleData Class

 I've been scraping each of my three sources at least twice a day to get fresh news and storing articles in a local postgres database.
 To facilitate the process of retrieving data and automate some of the cleaning and formatting, I've created a service class ArticleData.
 Objects of this class have a call method that creates a dataframe of article titles, dates, bodies, sections, and sources.
 Any articles that have a body of under 200 characters in length are dropped, all dates converted to datetime format, and the various sections from each source are condensed into business, world, politics, science/health, technology, sports, education, entertainment, or opinion.
+(To see code for this class and anything else related to this project, see my [github](https://github.com/teresaborcuch/capstone_project).)

 ## Sentiment Scores